-In 1955, David Levin and Reubin Askew founded our law firm in Pensacola.
+In 1955, David Levin and Reubin Askew started our law firm in Pensacola, Florida.
 Much has changed for us over the past six decades.

 Reubin went on to become a two-term governor for the State of Florida and candidate for President of the United States.
-The firm now has 35 lawyers; has represented more than 100,000 clients throughout the country; and has received jury verdicts and settlements in excess of $4 billion.
+The firm now has 40 lawyers; has represented more than 100,000 clients throughout America; and has received jury verdicts and settlements in excess of $4 billion.

 One or more of our attorneys are listed in Best Lawyers in America; National Trial Lawyers Hall of Fame; America's Elite Trial Lawyers; U.S. News & World Report Best Law Firms; Martindale-Hubbell Preeminent Woman Attorney; and SuperLawyers.

-The one thing that has not changed with our law firm, however, is we have never forgotten our roots, and have kept our sole office in Pensacola.
-And we still support and encourage our 175 employees to engage in extensive community outreach in order to give back to those who have given so much to us.
+The one thing that has not changed with our law firm, however, is we have never forgotten our roots, and have kept our office in Pensacola.
+Most important, we still support and encourage our 175 employees to engage in extensive community outreach in order to give back to those who have given so much to us.

 To date, our employees have donated more than $35 million to charity, and tens of thousands of hours of their time.

-Below is a sample of our community service that we performed last year.
+Below is a sample of some of our recent community service.

 Our Recent Community Service